 Design Research and Direction

-A quick, guerilla styleguide and design board was put together from scanning Neustar's new marketing site, combined with Salesforce's own support page.
+A quick, guerrilla style guide and design board was put together from scanning Neustar's new marketing site, combined with Salesforce's own support page.
 I picked colors out of Neustar's brand, created custom icons and SVGs, and integrated them into the final portal redesign.

 New Responsive Portal Prototype and QA Check

 Working in an agile way, I got in the browser as soon as possible to mockup and prototype a proof of concept to check if we were on the right track.

 Vlocity - Sprint Customer Service Dashboard

 Summary: Heading UX design and development of Vlocity sales division, I created fully developed demos to pitch to customers.
 Designing and building unique, on-brand, user centric CRM dashboards built on the Vlocity, AngularJS, and Salesforce tech stack.